awdippolito/Data-Science-Portfolio/Kaggle/Binary Classification with a Tabular Kidney Stone Prediction Dataset/README.md

 # Python Notebooks

-Kidney_Stone_EDA.ipynb - Exploratory Data Analysis of the test.csv file provided for the competition.
+Kidney_Stone_EDA.ipynb - Exploratory Data Analysis of the train.csv file provided for the competition.
 It was found that utilizing just 2 variables (conductivity of urine and calcium concentration) is effective at predicting kidney stone presence in patients.

 Competition_Submission.ipynb - Notebook containing XGBoost model training and prediction of kidney stone presence in patients from test.csv.
 Outputs predictions.csv.